 App Maker Spotlight: Chris Reichard

-[Editor’s note: This is part of a series of articles highlighting ArcTouch’s talented team members.
+[Editor’s note: This is part of a series of articles of app makers, highlighting ArcTouch’s talented team members.
 Like many members of the maker movement, the app makers we spotlight here crave getting their hands on the latest tech or finding creative new ways to apply existing tech to their projects.]

 It’s hard to imagine a more fascinating industry than space.
 But Chris Reichard, a former robotics and space flight engineer at NASA through Lockheed Martin Space Mission Systems, believes he’s now landed in a more relevant place.
 The mobile industry, he says, “touches everyone and the innovation never stops.”